Strange Days (film): Filming

-Filming of Strange Days was originally slated to begin on May 12, 1994, but that date was delayed to June 6, 1994, as the cast was finalized.
+Filming of Strange Days was originally slated to begin on May 12, 1994, but that date was delayed to June 6, as the cast needed to be finalized.
 Bigelow said that the O. J. Simpson murder trial "[echoed] the film events", adding that Strange Days was filmed during the summer and fall of that year.
 The film was entirely shot in Los Angeles over a period of 77 nights.
-Producer Steven-Charles Jaffe said that the city was generally very cooperative, except for the subway scene as the team only had four hours a night to film it.
+Producer Steven-Charles Jaffe said that the city was generally very cooperative, except for the subway scene, as the team only had four hours a night to film it.
 Jaffe, however, remarked that Bigelow "was so well prepared that what would have taken another director several weeks to do, she did in a matter of days".
 The production team also received permission from the West Hollywood film commission to film on Sunset Boulevard for a two-day period, which required the shutdown of several lanes of traffic.

 The scene where the crowd celebrates the turn of the new millennium at the end of the film was shot at the corner of the 5th and Flower streets, between the Westin Bonaventure Hotel and the Los Angeles Public Library.
 Over 50 off-duty police officers were hired to control an assembled crowd of 10,000 people, who had to pay $10 in advance to attend the event.
 The filmmakers also hired rave promoters Moss Jacobs and Philip Blaine to produce performances featuring Aphex Twin, Deee-Lite, as well as "all the cyber-techno bands they could garner".
 It was reported that a total of $750,000 was spent on the event, which included the rental of half of the 1,300 rooms in the Bonaventure.
-The event started at 9 p.m. on a Saturday night and ended shortly before its scheduled end at 4 a.m., as five people were hospitalized for suffering overdoses of ecstasy.
+The event started at 9 p.m. on Saturday, September 17, 1994, and ended shortly before its scheduled end at 4 a.m. the next morning, as five people were hospitalized for suffering overdoses of ecstasy.

 The film's SQUID scenes, which offer a point-of-view shot, required multi-faceted cameras and considerable technical preparation.
 A full year was spent building a specialized camera that could reproduce the effect of looking through someone else's eyes.
 Bigelow described it as "a stripped-down Arri that weighed much less than the smallest EYMO and yet it would take all the prime lenses".
 Cinematographer Matthew F. Leonetti was also hired to help Bigelow film the scenes, which were choreographed weeks in advance.
 The opening sequence, which features a 16-foot jump between two buildings by a stunt performer without a safety harness, took two years to coordinate and has hidden cuts.
 For example, the jump was filmed with a helmet camera, while the run up a staircase required a Steadicam.
 According to Cameron, "We designed transitions that would work seamlessly.
 It was a very technical scene that doesn't look technical."
 The sequence where Iris runs in front of a speeding freight train was shot backwards, with the train backing up.
 The footage was then reversed during editing.